-Rate limits protect web applications from clients performing excessive requests.
-Peakhour.IO fully supports rate limits with sophisticated methods for selecting clients to rate limit and the types of rate limits that may be employed.
+Rate limits protect web applications from clients making excessive requests.
+Peakhour.IO supports rate limits with flexible controls for selecting which clients are limited and which type of limit applies.

 What kinds of attacks are stopped by rate limiting